driskull/uc-2016-4x-patterns-practices/slides.md

 # Promises: Why?

-Q: why should you use a promise instead of an event listener?
+- Better than an event listener

-A: Access the result of an asynchronous process directly after it completes
+- Access the result of an asynchronous process directly after it completes

-In comparison, if you initialize an event listener after an event has occurred then the listener will never fire.
+- If you initialize an event listener after an event has occurred then the listener will never fire.

 ---

-# Promises: Dive deeper
+# Promises: Learn more

 [Working with promises](https://developers.arcgis.com/javascript/latest/guide/working-with-promises/index.html)

 ---

-### Loadable
+# Loadable

 - Loadable is an extension of promise
 - Starts async process once load() is called